Jackarolax/flyweb/README.md

 # FlyWeb

 FlyWeb is a startup focused on revolutionizing last-mile delivery through autonomous drone technology.
-We are currently in the early prototype development phase.
+I are currently in the early prototype development phase.

 ## Project Progress

 The foundation of a reliable delivery network is a robust drone capable of carrying a meaningful payload.
-Our first major milestone was the design and construction of a large-scale, custom quadcopter (X-class UAV) with a 10-inch propeller diameter to explore the capabilities and challenges of this platform.
+My first major milestone was the design and construction of a large-scale, custom quadcopter (X-class UAV) with a 10-inch propeller diameter to explore the capabilities and challenges of this platform.

 **First 10-inch Quadcopter Prototype:**
 <p align="left">